 One of the most beautiful destinations in the world, Singapore has unfairly lived in the shadows of neighboring Tokyo and Hong Kong in the past, but it is finally getting the love it deserves.
 Come 2018, travel enthusiasts will be looking to chillax at the chic region.

 Singapore has a potpourri of cultures that make it over-the-top exciting.
 With a number of festivals hitting the streets across the year, you’ll get the opportunity to mingle with jovial locals and soak in the wonders of tradition.

-Other attractions that should take you to Singapore in 2018 include the architectural splendour of the city symbolised by sites like the Marina Bay Sands; the savoury opulence of the city’s culinary lifestyle; and the affair with art, music and entertainment.
+Other attractions that should take you to Singapore in 2018 include the architectural splendor of the city symbolized by sites like the Marina Bay Sands; the savory opulence of the city’s culinary lifestyle; and the affair with art, music and entertainment.

 9. Lanzarote, Canary Islands, Spain